cometbft/cometbft/docs/qa/v034/README.md

 ![rss-homogeneous](./img/v034_homog_rss.png)

-And the average plot is below.
+And this is the average plot.
 It oscillates around 560 MiB, which is noticeably lower than the baseline.

 ![rss-avg-homogeneous](./img/v034_homog_rss_avg.png)